wyfo/apischema/docs/conversions.md

 ```

-## Dataclass model - automatic conversion from/to dataclass
+## Object wrapper — use any class as if it was a dataclass

 Conversions are a powerful tool, which allows to support every type you need.
-If it is particularly well suited for scalar types (`datetime.datetime`, `bson.ObjectId`, etc.), it may seem a little bit complex for object types.
-In fact, the conversion would often be a simple mapping of fields between the type and a dataclass.
+If it is particularly well suited for scalar types (`datetime.datetime`, `bson.ObjectId`, etc.), it's may seem cumbersome for object types.
+In fact, the conversion would often be a simple mapping of fields between the type and a custom dataclass.

+That's why *apischema* provides a shortcut for this case: `apischema.objects.object_wrapper`; it takes the class to wrap and a collection of `apischema.objects.ObjectField` fields which will be used as if they were owned by the wrapped class.

-That's why *apischema* provides a shortcut for this case: `apischema.conversions.dataclass_model`; it allows to specify a dataclass which will be used as a typed model for a given class : each field of the dataclass will be mapped on the attributes of the class instances.
+it allows to specify a dataclass which will be used as a typed model for a given class : each field of the dataclass will be mapped on the attributes of the class instances.

 The function returns two `Conversion` object, one for deserialization and the other for serialization.
 They can then be registered with `serializer`/`deserializer`, or be used dynamically.

 Remember that dataclass can also be declared dynamically with `dataclasses.make_dataclasses`.
 That's especially useful when it comes to add support for libraries like ORM.
 The following example show how to add a [basic support for